Ais a vector of observations,

 Normalization weight, specified as one of these values:

-omit any row of input containing one or more
+"omitrows"— Omit any rows of the input arrays containing one or more

 For single matrix input,

 [size(A,2) size(A,2)]based on the number of random variables (columns) represented by

 A. The variances of the columns are along the diagonal.
 If

 Ais a row or column vector,

 For two-vector or two-matrix input,

 2covariance matrix between the two random variables.
 The variances are along the diagonal of

 For two random variable vectors A and B, the covariance is defined as